-Leaving town involved a six mile road walk on both asphalt and dirt roads.
-Although I’m not a fan of road walking in general the terrain was beautiful, and the temperatures were about ten degrees lower, following the previous days rain.
+Leaving town involved a six-mile road walk on both asphalt and dirt roads.
+Although I’m not a fan of road walking, the terrain was beautiful, and the temperatures were about ten degrees lower following the previous day’s rain.

-The skies out here are so blue, and the striking contrast between those skies, red clay roads, and waving golden fields of grass is breath taking.
-The huge white puffy clouds, racing across the skies just add to the complexity and beauty.
+The skies out here are so blue, and the striking contrast between those skies, red clay roads, and waving golden grass fields is breathtaking.
+The vast white puffy clouds racing across the skies add to the complexity and beauty.
 This is a beautiful trail – even the road walks.

 About four miles into the walk, I spotted a van far off in the distance.
 Trout was providing trail magic for hikers coming out of town, but I was full of the Wagon Wheel and politely declined.
 Now if he had been parked two days into this section, I would have fallen all over myself to grab that banana and Budweiser.
 Yum…

 Temporal Gulch trailhead was the beginning of a more traditional “trail.”
-As I walked, studying the landscape around me, large bluffs and rock out croppings made me think about what wonderful mountain lion terrain this would be.
+As I walked, studying the landscape around me, large bluffs and rock outcroppings made me think about what excellent mountain lion terrain this would be.
 I wish there had not been a picture of a mountain lion at the trailhead.

-About an hour into this section I stopped for a potty break (I am quite happy with my Kula Cloth).
+About an hour into this section, I stopped for a potty break (I am pretty happy with my Kula Cloth).
 I spotted the little gem below, hidden behind a rock, but opted for a large bush instead.
 My standards are not all that high when backpacking, but this was a little low, even for me.
-Now Jordan on the other hand…😬😎😂
+Now Jordan, on the other hand…😬😎😂

 The climb after Anaconda Spring was a beast of about 1,800 feet.
-I’m sure six weeks from now I won’t consider 1,800 feet a beast, but there were some sections that felt practically vertical.
+I’m sure six weeks from now, I won’t consider 1,800 feet a beast, but some sections felt practically vertical.

 I think it was on one of these vertical grinds on which the pull occurred.
-For the next three nights I could only sleep on my right side because my left butt cheek hurt so much.
-I am no youngling anymore, and obviously it is going to take a couple of weeks to adjust.
+I could only sleep on my right side for the next three nights because my left butt cheek hurt so much.
+I am not youngling anymore, and it will take a couple of weeks to adjust.

 Casa Blanca Canyon